 The IRS may adopt positions that differ from the positions we take.
 It may be necessary to resort to administrative or court proceedings to sustain some or all of the positions we take.
+A court may not agree with some or all of the positions we take.
 Any contest with the IRS may materially and adversely impact the market for our common units and the price at which they trade.
 Moreover, the costs of any contest between us and the IRS will result in a reduction in cash available for distribution to our unitholders and thus will be borne indirectly by our unitholders.